Design Build vs. General Contractor: Choosing the Right Partner for Your Remodel

 Yes.
 Teams like Hammer manage drawings, permitting, and inspections as part of the process.

-Can I still use my own architect with a design build firm?
+Can I use my own architect with a design build firm?

-In many cases, yes.
-Some firms can collaborate with outside designers while still managing construction.
+Yes.
+Many firms will collaborate with outside designers while still managing construction.

-Kitchens, bathrooms, additions, and full-home remodels benefit most because design and construction decisions are deeply interconnected.
+Kitchens, bathrooms, additions, and whole-home renovations benefit most because design and construction decisions overlap heavily.

 How do I know if a firm is truly design build?

-Ask whether they provide in-house architectural drawings, project management, and construction—all within one company.
+Ask if they provide in-house architectural drawings, project management, and construction services—all within one company.

 Conclusion

-Choosing between a general contractor and a design build firm shapes the success of your remodel.
-For homeowners seeking seamless coordination, accurate budgeting, and high-quality results, design build offers clear advantages.
+Choosing between a design build firm and a general contractor is one of the most important decisions you’ll make in your remodeling journey.
+For homeowners seeking seamless coordination, clear budgeting, and high-quality results, design build offers clear advantages.